-The hang-up appears to be that most who communicate with ASL still rely on English for reading and writing.
-The argument becomes is it really a “foreign” language if English is still part of the equation.
-However, because the grammar, structure, and process is radically different from English more states are accepting it.
-More than half of the states accept ASL as a foreign language.
+Those who communicate with ASL still rely on English for reading and writing.
+Is it a world language if English is still part of the equation?
+Because the grammar, structure, and process is radically different from English, states accept ASL as a world language.
+Only one state (New Mexico) did not confirm that they accept ASL as a world language.

 Some things to note about the list…

 The author points out that he only adds or deletes schools when someone brings a change to his attention.
 He may be missing some, or he may have some which shouldn’t be there.